Daytona Beach Bike Week is an annual event that usually starts in the first full week of March and extends over a period of 10 days.

 The races were not held during the World War Two years because of fuel rationing, but people still gathered in town for what was informally called Bike Week.
 In 1947, the motorcycle race began to be held again and was promoted by Big Bill France, one of the founders of NASCAR and owner of the Daytona International Speedway.

 One of the things that bikers and wannabes love to do is take a ride on The Loop.
-Portions of this drive are described on Florida Backroads Travel at Central East Florida Day Trips.
+Portions of this drive are described on this website at Central East Florida Day Trips.
 It is beautiful and full of nature.

 The Loop starts in Ormond Beach at the foot of the State Road 40 bridge and goes north through canopied trees to Highbridge Road.
 From there the route heads west and through some of the most beautiful marshes and hammocks in Florida, and south again on Old Dixie Highway back to Ormond Beach.